galvinradleyngo/canvasdesigner/docs/firebase-setup.md

 2. Authenticate the CLI: `firebase login`.
 3. In your local project directory, deploy the included rules file: `firebase deploy --only firestore:rules`.

 The `firestore.rules` file restricts document writes in the `canvasDesignerActivities` collection to the service user email while keeping reads public.
+It also opens the `wordCloudResponses` collection for public read/write access so learners can add words to shared clouds without signing in.
+Adjust these rules if your deployment requires stricter controls.

 ## 4. Optional: rotate the shared password later
 - Generate a strong password in the Firebase console and update the base64-encoded string in `assets/js/firebaseClient.js`.